Jadrolinija: Projects

 In January 2023, a tender was announced for the procurement of three new electrically powered passenger ships.
-The ships should sail in the Dubrovnik area, on the line to the Elafites, in the Šibenik area, where they will maintain a connection with Prvić, Zlarin and other islands, and in the Lošinj archipelago, if necessary, use them on other lines as well.
+The ships sail in the Dubrovnik area, on the line to the Elafites, in the Šibenik area, where they will maintain a connection with Prvić, Zlarin and other islands, and in the Lošinj archipelago, if necessary, use them on other lines as well.
 The approximate length of the ships should be about 45 to 50 meters, with a transport capacity of about 390 passengers.
 The planned value of each of the ships, according to unofficial announcements, is around EUR 15 million, with co-financing by EU funds in the amount of 65 percent of their total value.
 These ships should be built by the end of 2026 at the latest, and by then HEP, together with the competent port authorities, should provide adequate connections for charging their batteries in the ports where they will dock.
 This year, Jadrolinija intends to start the construction of a new ferry for the Zadar water area.
+The tender was eventually annulled as none of the contestants met the conditions, which led to publication of new tender for which the application deadline is 1 August.
+The builder for the second tender was chosen as Kraljevica Shipyard, with a full arrangement to be concluded and ships to be built until the end of 2026.

+In April 2023, a tender was announced for the purchase of two catamarans, for which Jadrolinija is ready to pay up to 14 million euros without VAT.
+The condition for these ships is that they must be up to 5 years old, up to 40 meters long and up to 12 meters wide, each with a capacity of at least 300 passengers, and intended for international routes on the Adriatic Sea.
+Offers for these fast passenger ships are accepted until May 3rd 2023.
+On 15 July 2023 Jadrolinija presented HSC Danica and HSC Kata as new catamarans bought from TP line for 13.4 million euros without VAT.